What is Qigong

 If you place a sharp rock in a river and come back one year later, the rock will no longer be sharp, but smooth.
 Calligraphy Health works the same way.
 The more you flow, the more you flow.
 Unlike modern methods of talk therapy, Calligraphy Health requires no discussion regarding the trauma and instead you are encouraged to take your mind out of your head and back into your body in search of ‘no mind movement’.

-If you are interested in Calligraphy Health for healing trauma you are welcome to any of my group classes and I encourage you to reach out for private training.
+If you are interested in Calligraphy Health for healing trauma you are welcome to any of my group classes and I encourage you to reach out for private training if this is what you prefer.
+If you would like to understand more about trauma and healing the body you may benefit from visiting my page on Trauma Awareness.